ankit85jain/ml-practice/README.md

 # ml-practice
-this repo is having the notebooks from kaggle labs
+this repo is having my notebooks from kaggle labs